rcc-uchicago/python-intro/setup.md

 1. Install [Anaconda](http://swcarpentry.github.io/workshop-template/#python) on your computer which includes the notebook.
 2. Use [Jupyter Online](https://try.jupyter.org) (This server disconnects every few minutes so it is not reliable to use)
+3. Use [Sagemath](https://cloud.sagemath.com/).
+You need to create a free account to use their service
-3. Use [https://jupyter.rcc.uchicago.edu]() if you have an RCC account.
+4. Use [https://jupyter.rcc.uchicago.edu]() if you have an RCC account.
 The Jupyter notebook on RCC uses Python 2 by default.
 Please login to Midway1 and run the following commands to add Python 3 to the Jupyter notebook:

 ~~~
 $ module load python/3.4-2015q1